LJulien27/Databases_Project/README.txt

 if not working, navigate to backend and run:
 				npm i express pg
 then navigate to frontend and run the same.

+might need to install the following to frontend as well npm install @mui/material @emotion/react @emotion/styled